folkvir/cache-replacement/README.md

 Do you want a specific in-memory cache ?
 With a specific replacement policy ?
 This is the right place.

+**Motivation:** Always provide fast access to data with a specific replacement policy

 By default we implemented some replacement policies:
 * **FIFO**: First In First Out, the first value cached is replaced.
 * **LIFO**: Last In First Out, the last value cached is replaced.